akarsharya06/sigma/README.md

 # sigma
-This is for git and github class
+This is a demo for git &amp; github class.